eBooks

 “One’s destination is never a place, but a new way of seeing things.”

 In 1988, I arrived in Bangkok with one suitcase and a laptop.
 Some years before that I left a tenured position as a law professor at the University of British Columbia.
-First for NYC, and later to Bangkok.
+For a writing career.
+Perhaps I was crazy.
 In Bangkok, I landed among people who had allowed themselves to go crazy.
-I found a naturalness in this strangeness, a genius in the way poor people survived, and a profound sadness in their broken dreams and the day to day treachery that appeared normal.
+I drew upon those experiences to find a naturalness in the strangeness, a genius in the way poor people survived, and a profound sadness in the broken dreams and treachery that came to appear as normal.

 I was in a position not unlike Henry Miller’s in Paris in the 1930s.